Far too many of our neighbors lack access to healthy food…

 Catholic Charities will alleviate the effects of poverty for families experiencing food insecurity in underserved urban, rural, and remote communities.

-Catholic Charities traditional food pantries have operated for over 45 years.
+Catholic Charities Traditional Food Pantries have operated for over 45 years.
 During this time, an effective and efficient delivery model has been refined to distribute pre-packaged groceries to families and provide a high impact with limited resources.
-During times of elevated demand, Catholic Charities was able to distribute groceries to over 200 families in a 3-hour distribution window, or an average of one family every minute.
-The efficiency of this model is critical to meeting the increasing demand for food in densely populated communities.
+During times of elevated demand, Catholic Charities was able to distribute groceries to over 200 families in a 3-hour distribution

-Client Choice Food Pantries create a supermarket experience at a Catholic Charities facility by utilizing a model which empowers families and minimizes food waste.
+Choice Food Pantries create a supermarket experience at a Catholic Charities facility by utilizing a model which empowers families and minimizes food waste.
 Families can actively select groceries that they prefer, which accommodate health conditions such as diabetes and high blood pressure, and align with limitations they may face in preparing meals.
-Additionally, trained volunteers accompany clients through the shopping process and provide guidance specific to the family’s needs.
+Additionally, trained volunteers accompany families through the shopping process and provide guidance specific to the family’s needs.

-of Catholic Charities offices and into underserved communities in an efficient and cost-effective manner.
+Mobile Food Pantries expand services beyond the physical footprint of Catholic Charities offices and into underserved communities in an efficient and cost-effective manner.
 Through this model, Catholic Charities hosts mobile points of distribution for groceries in underserved communities on a recurring schedule.
-Low-income families who may need to drive 40-minutes round trip to the nearest supermarket can access healthy groceries locally through the mobile food pantry.
+Low-income families who may need to drive 40-minutes round trip to the nearest supermarket can access healthy groceries locally through the Mobile Food Pantry.

 Unhealthy diets are a common symptom of living in poverty and can lead to detrimental impacts on a family’s quality of life.
 Research shows that 50% of all African American and Latino children born in the year 2000 will develop diabetes or heart disease*, groups also over represented as living in poverty.